-Children's Hospital, including its affiliates, is exempt from federal income tax pursuant to Section 501(c)(3) of the Internal Revenue Code.
-In order to maintain this status, Children's Hospital may not participate in any political campaign on behalf of or in opposition to any candidate for public office.
+The Hospital is exempt from federal income tax pursuant to Section 501(c)(3) of the Internal Revenue Code.
+In order to maintain this status, the Hospital may not participate in any political campaign on behalf of or in opposition to any candidate for public office.
 This is an absolute prohibition.
-In addition, Children's Hospital cannot engage in more than insubstantial lobbying on legislative issues.
+In addition, the Hospital cannot engage in more than insubstantial lobbying on legislative issues.
 Individuals are free to engage in political and legislative activities in their personal capacity on their personal time.
-Children's Hospital titles, letterhead and resources may not be used for political activities; and they may be used for legislative activities only with the permission of a member of senior management.
+The Hospital titles, letterhead, and resources may not be used for political activities; and they may be used for legislative activities only with the permission of a member of senior management.